This is a seasonal destination. Porter flies to Stephenville from May 4, 2019 to November 16, 2019 and from December 18, 2019 to January 8, 2020.

-From the observation tower, you may catch a glimpse of the Gulf of St. Lawrence.
-The water might look familiar, and that could be because it’s fed by the St. Lawrence River, passing by Montréal on its way to Newfoundland.
+For a familiar look, try to catch a glimpse of the Gulf of St. Lawrence.
+Fed by the St. Lawrence River, these waters pass by Montréal on the way to Newfoundland.

 Fly from Montréal-Pierre Elliott Trudeau International Airport (YUL) to Stephenville International Airport (YJT), with a connection in Halifax.
 Montréal to Stephenville flight time is X hours and X minutes on average.
 Connection times vary.
 The distance from Montréal to Stephenville is around 1,375 km / 855 mi.